lillallol/temp/README.md

     const add = (a:number,b:number):number => a+b;
     ```

-Separation of intent and implementation, e.g.:
+Separation of types from their implementation, e.g.:

 * `./publicApi.ts`